 What’s the number-one drink of choice among teens?

 The answers probably won’t surprise you.
-“Potato chips and soda,” says Ann Svendsen, Director of Nutrition Services, Houston Independent School District (HISD).
+“Potato chips and soda,” says Ann Svendsen, Director of Nutrition Services at Duval County Public Schools.
 “And it’s not diet soda they’re drinking; they choose regular soda – with caffeine and sugar.
 In fact, a lot of our young people have potato chips and soda for breakfast,” she added.

 Many teens think if they eat less food, they won’t gain weight, says Svendsen.
 “They look at the single can of soda and the small bag of chips and say, ‘But I’m not eating very much!’
 They …